 - One Statement of Intent outlining your interests and objectives in the Political Economy program.
 The statement should point to who you are, why you wish to study political economy, what you hope to achieve in our program, and how it can satisfy your own interests.

 - African Studies Specialization Form for applicants interested in applying to the collaborative master’s program in African Studies.

 - One Writing Sample – a written work or essay that you feel displays your skills as a writer, researcher or thinker.

 Refer to the Carleton University graduate calendar for more information concerning general admission procedures.

-The actual time of day will depend on the last two digits of your student number.
+You will be assigned a time of day when registration will open, depending on the last two digits of your student number.
 You may register anytime thereafter.
-The registration schedule for graduate students is online at http://www.carleton.ca/registrar/registration/time-tickets.
+The registration time ticket schedule for graduate students can be found online.